 Coupled with the need for the 24% increase in fuel consumption by NERADOs, the levelized cost of aluminium production using NERADO would be approximately 17% more than the levelized cost of HFO for the same annual production of aluminium ingots.

-Outcome of Sup-step 2c:
+Outcome of financial indicator calculation and comparison

 From the analysis above, the levelized cost of fuel with 100% HFO in operation would be lower compared to the levelized cost of fuel with 100% NERADO in operation.
 As such it justifies that 100% HFO operations is a financially more viable alternative to the project activity.
 However, this would have led to higher emissions.

-Sub-Step 2d: Sensitivity Analysis
+Sensitivity Analysis

 A sensitivity analysis was performed in order to evaluate if there’s any possible scenario where the project can be economically feasible for JTS investment decision criteria without considering CER’s revenue.

-In the Guidance on the Assessment of Investment Analysis, paragraph 20 mentions the following:

-Only variables, including the initial investment cost, that constitute more than 20% of either total project costs or total project revenues should be subjected to reasonable variation (all parameters varied need not necessarily be subjected to both negative and positive variations of the same magnitude).

-For the last paragraph, we conclude the following variables in the sensitivity analysis:
+In reference to paragraph 28 of TOOL27.

+“The ultimate objective of this sensitivity analysis is to determine the likelihood of the occurrence of a scenario other than this scenario presented, in order to provide a cross-check on the suitability of the assumption used in the development of the investment analysis.”

-Investment: The paragraph mentions that the investment cost should be included in the sensitivity analysis.
+The following variables were identified to be included in the sensitivity analysis:

 Fossil fuel prices: This cost represents the baseline fuel energy cost that will be generated in absence of project activity as a default activity.

 Biomass fuel prices: This cost represents the project fuel energy cost that will be generated during project activity due to fossil fuel displacement.